nus-cs2113-AY2425S1/tp/docs/team/nirala-ts.md

 # Project Portfolio: Nirala Tanishka Singh

 ## Project: BuffBuddy
-BuffBuddy is a workout and meal tracker that tracks your programmes, workouts, meals and water intake alongside tracking your calories and personal bests.
-The user interacts with it using a CLI.
+BuffBuddy is a CLI workout and meal tracker that tracks your programmes, workouts, meals and water intake alongside tracking your calories and personal bests.

 ## Summary of Contributions